History of Georgia (U.S. state): Women's suffrage

 Although middle-class urban women were well-organized supporters of suffrage, the rural areas were hostile.
-The state legislature ignored efforts to let women vote in local elections, and not only refused to ratify the Federal 19th Amendment, but took pride in being the first state to reject it.
+The state legislature ignored efforts to let women vote in local elections, and not only refused to ratify the Federal Nineteenth Amendment, but took pride in being the first state to reject it.
 The Amendment passed nationally and Georgia women gained the right to vote in 1920.
 However, black women were largely excluded from voting by the state's discriminatory devices until after the federal Voting Rights Act of 1965 enforced their constitutional rights.